H.R. 204: ACRES Act

 Why it matters

-What does H.R.
-204 do?
+What H.R.
+204 actually does.

-Annual wildfire prevention report with the budget
+Wildfire prevention report rides with the President's budget

-More detail on where work happened
+Reports show where the work happened

 Standardized tracking within 90 days